-The influence of the different phases of the bat reproductive cycle (periods of pregnancy, parturition/lactation, weaning, weaned juveniles of 4 to 6 months old) and of Coronavirus infection/shedding on the prevalence of astroviruses was tested by running a generalized linear mixed model (GLMM) for each site (Magweto and Chirundu) as described in Chidoti et al [31].
+The influence of the different phases of the bat reproductive cycle stage (periods of pregnancy, parturition/lactation, weaning, weaned juveniles of 4 to 6 months old) and of Coronavirus infection/shedding on the prevalence of astroviruses was tested by running a generalized linear mixed model (GLMM) for each site (Magweto and Chirundu) as described in Chidoti et al [31].
 Parturition and lactation were analysed as one season because the observations did not allow the separation of the two periods as they were interlinked.
-The response variable with a binomial distribution was the PCR result of the samples, and the explanatory variables with fixed effects were the different phases of the reproduction cycle.
-Given Coronavirus PCR results on the same samples were available through our previous study (see below), Coronavirus status was also integrated into the model as fixed variable to investigate any effect of co-infection on infection/shedding.
+The response variable with a binomial distribution was the AstVs PCR result of the samples, and the explanatory variables with fixed effects were the different phases of the reproduction cycle.
+Given Coronavirus PCR results on the same samples were available through our previous study (see below), Coronavirus status was also integrated into the model as fixed variable to investigate any effect of co-infection on AstVs infection/shedding.
 The reproductive phases were coded as 1 if it was during the corresponding reproduction phase and 0 if it was not.
 A session identification code was included as a random effect to control for repeated measures from the same sampling session to account for clustered samples collected.

 Astrovirus and Coronavirus co-infection

-Coronavirus data, produced by Chidoti et al [31], on the same sample sets were used in this study to assess the and Coronavirus co-infection in bat communities from Magweto and Chirundu sites and a descriptive analysis of prevalences was carried out.
+Coronavirus data, produced by Chidoti et al [31], on the same sample sets were used in this study to assess the AstVs and Coronavirus co-infection in bat communities from Magweto and Chirundu sites and a descriptive analysis of prevalences was carried out (Table 2).